RMCollins175/RMCollins175/README.md

 - 👋 Hi, I’m @RMCollins175
-- 👀 I’m interested in frontend development & design and partial to a little bit of data engineering.
+- 👀 I’m interested in frontend development & design and partial to a little bit of python and data engineering.
-- 🌱 I’m continuing to learn about fullstack JavaScript development and UX/UI Design.
+- 🌱 I’m continuing to learn about fullstack JavaScript and UX/UI Design.
 - 💞️ I have worked and collaborated on react, react-native, python and node projects.

 <!---